-There is nothing like knowing your triggers and how you respond to stress, so you can plan which strategies to employ.
+There is nothing like knowing your triggers and how you respond to stress.
+This helps you plan which strategies to employ.
 In my face-to-face training sessions and webinars, I talk about the stress bucket model.
 Think of daily stressors as water, flowing into a bucket.
 Can you identify what these are for you and list them?
 Now think about a tap at the bottom of the bucket, that allows the stress to leave.
-The tap turns two ways, one way is helpful coping mechanisms such as rest, reflection, taking time out, eating well, exercise etc.
+The tap turns two ways.
+One way is helpful coping mechanisms such as rest, reflection, taking time out, eating well, exercise etc.

-The other is unhelpful coping mechanisms such as drinking too much, working long hours consistently, smoking too much etc. With unhelpful strategies, stress may be initially alleviated, but it resurfaces into the bucket again, quickly and perhaps in a larger quantity.
-Knowing how you manage your stress and reflecting on which strategies are likely to work for you is essential to manage your mental wellbeing in a pro-active way.
+The other is unhelpful coping mechanisms such as drinking too much, working long hours consistently, smoking too much etc. With unhelpful strategies, stress may be initially alleviated.
+However, it resurfaces into the bucket again, quickly and perhaps in a larger quantity.
+Knowing how you manage your stress is an part essential to manage your mental wellbeing in a proactive way.

 3. Speak to friends, family, trusted colleagues about how you feel

 As the saying goes “a problem shared is a problem halved”.
 Maintaining a stiff-upper lip and keeping your thoughts bottled-up is not helpful in the long term.
 Being actively listened to is one of the most helpful things anyone can do.
-Talking to someone about how you feel and just asking them to listen non-judgementally is powerful and may support you to find ways forward you may have not been able to see previously.
+Talking to someone about how you feel is powerful.
+Asking them to listen non-judgmentally is powerful, how often are we listen to uninterrupted?
+This can support you to find ways forward you may have not been able to see previously.
 It’s easy to overthink things and play them over in our minds.
 By speaking them we actualise it and can begin to see things in a different way.
 Having someone to listen and encourage us, also makes us feel less alone and isolated.

 4. Access your Employee Assistance Programme (EAP)

-EAPs are provided by many employers to offer confidential counselling to staff to address personal or other problems, including work-related stress, that may be affecting staff in any way.
+EAPs are provided by many employers to offer confidential counselling to staff to address numerous challenges.
+This includes work-related stress, that may be affecting staff in any way.
 They are completely confidential and you can receive advice from debt to childcare and access counselling almost immediately.
-It is usually a flexible service that means you can request a specific style of counselling that is close to your work or where you live.
+Usually a flexible service, meaning you can request a specific style of counselling that is close to your work or home.
 Find out about your organisation’s EAP service and what is offered.
 There is also usually access to an online portal with lots of health and wellbeing tips too.

 5. Talk to your GP if you need support and start to feel mentally unwell

-Data from NHS Digital from Sept 2016 shows that women are more likely to be diagnosed with anxiety, depression or mixed anxiety and depression than men (19% women vs 12% for men).
+Data from NHS Digital (Sept 2016) shows that women are more likely to be diagnosed with anxiety, depression or mixed anxiety and depression than men.
+The figures being 19% women vs 12% for men).
 It is more likely that women will seek help earlier and speak to their GP.
-It’s important to do this sooner rather than later so you can be referred and supported in the best way possible.
+It’s important to speak to your GP sooner rather than later.
+Ideally so you can be referred and supported in the best way possible.
 The Mental Health Foundation have created a practical guide to speaking to your GP.
 It includes information on what to expect and what a GP can do for you.

 6. Speak to you line manager

-This of course can seem very daunting, with 1 in 3 employees fearing that disclosing stress would put them first in line for redundancy.
+This of course can seem very daunting.
+With 1 in 3 employees fearing that disclosing stress would put them first in line for redundancy.
 Time to Change have listed some top tips for speaking to your employer.
-Under the Equality Act 2010 mental-ill health is classified as a disability and you are within your rights to ask for workplace adjustments.
+Under the Equality Act 2010 mental-ill health is classified as a disability.
+So, you are well within your rights to ask for workplace adjustments.
 Mental Health First Aid England’s line managers’ resource is a one-stop shop for managers and staff alike.
 Providing guidance and information on potentially difficult discussions and how to develop a successful return to work plan.